AraneaDev/accountant/docs/configuration.md

 # Configuration
-The default recording behavior can be modified by updating the settings in the `config/accountant.php` configuration file.
+The default recording behavior can be modified by modifying the `config/accountant.php` configuration file.

 ## Ledger implementation
 By default, the package will use `Altek\Accountant\Models\Ledger`.